thejessewinton/jessewinton.com/src/content/index.md

     url: ''
 ---

 Actor, _playwright_, and award-winning musician living and working in _New York, NY_.
-Leftist– deeply invested in theatre as a medium for social introspection.
+Leftist– deeply invested in theatre as a medium for social change.
+Proud member of _Dramatist's Guild_.

 Find me on Instagram _[@thejessewinton](https://instagram.com/thejessewinton)_, or email me at _[hi@jessewinton.com](mailto:hi@jessewinton.com)_.